 11.2.10 Where taxes and duties are recognised on an accrual basis, they will be measured at the fair value of the consideration received or receivable, net of repayments.
 Revenue is recognised when a taxable event has occurred, the revenue can be measured reliably and it is probable that the economic benefits from the taxable event will flow to the collecting entity.
 All these elements are required to be satisfied.
-Where there is currently no reliable method of obtaining an estimate of the accrued taxation income receivable, taxation income will be recognised when an assessment is raised.
+In the case of Prior Year Basis taxpayers, taxation income will be recognised when a final assessment is raised.
+For Current Year Basis taxpayers, provisional assessments will be used as a reliable method of obtaining an estimate of the accrued taxation income to be recognised.